crismali/magic_lamp/README.md

 This way you can take advantage of `after_create` callbacks for your fixture setup without polluting your database every time you run your JavaScript specs.

+### With FactoryGirl

+You don't need FactoryGirl to use Magic Lamp, but if you want to use it in your fixtures make sure you call `FactoryGirl.reload` in your `magic_lamp_config.rb`.

 Basic Usage
 -----------
 Magic Lamp will load all files in your `spec` or `test` directory that end with `_lamp.rb` (your app's